MTG/acousticbrainz-genre-dataset/results/README.md

 The solid grey lines mark the performance of the random baseline, and the dotted lines mark the performance of the popularity-based baseline.
 The numbers indicate whether the run belongs to task1 or task2.

 All results are also available in a [CSV file](allscores.csv).

+See the complete MediaEval2017 procedings including the working note papers for all submissions [here](http://ceur-ws.org/Vol-1984/).

 ## Per-track average scores
 ### Per-track Precision vs Recall for all labels